Locally compact Hecke pairs: Unimodularity and relative unimodularity

-An immediate question is that whether is the converse of the above proposition also true?
-In other words, if $\chi_{g\inv} \ast \chi_{g} (H)=\chi_{g} \ast \chi_{g\inv} (H)$ for all $g\in G$, is it true that $\chi_{g\inv} \ast \chi_{g} =\chi_{g} \ast \chi_{g\inv}$ for all $g\in G$?
-Clearly every commutative Hecke algebra is locally commutative.
-Therefore the above proposition applies to Examples \ref{exa:scommut}, \ref{exa:commhp1} and the following example: \begin{example} Let $G=GL_2(\q)^+:=\{g\in GL_2(\q); \det(g)>0\}$ and $H=SL_2(\z)$.
+By replacing $g$ with $g\inv$, we get $L(g)=\chi_{g} \ast \chi_{g\inv} (H)$.
+The desired statement follows from these equalities. \end{proof} Clearly every commutative Hecke algebra is locally commutative.
+Therefore the above proposition applies to the following example: \begin{example} Let $G=GL_2(\q)^+:=\{g\in GL_2(\q); \det(g)>0\}$ and $H=SL_2(\z)$.
 Then $\gh$ is a Hecke pair and its Hecke algebra $\H\gh$ is commutative, see Proposition 1.4.1 and Theorem 1.4.2 of \cite{bump}.
-In fact, the terminology ``Hecke subgroup'', ``Hecke pair'' and ``Hecke algebra'' has been originated from this Hecke pair which was introduced for the first time in the realm of modular forms by E. Hecke, for more historical notes see \cite{krieg}. \end{example} Besides above examples, commutative Hecke algebras appear in numerous situations, for instance see Proposition 3.5 of \cite{tzanev}. \begin{definition} A (discrete or non-discrete) Hecke pair $\gh$ is called a {\it Gelfand pair}, if the Hecke algebra $\H\gh$ is commutative. \end{definition} An immediate corollary of Equality (\ref{eqn:relativeequality}) and Proposition \ref{prop:communimod} is: \begin{corollary} Let $G$ be a locally compact group which possesses a compact open subgroup $H$.
-If the discrete Hecke pair $\gh$ is locally commutative, then $G$ is unimodular. \end{corollary} \begin{remark} When $H$ is a normal compact open subgroup of a locally compact group $G$, the discrete Hecke pair $\gh$ is always locally commutative, and therefore $G$ must be unimodular.
-On the other hand, in this case $\H\gh$ is isomorphic to the complex group algebra of the quotient group $G/H$, so it can be a noncommutative algebra.
-This phenomenon explains why the notion of locally commutative Hecke pairs is more general than the notion of Gelfand pairs. \end{remark}
+In fact, the terminology ``Hecke subgroup'', ``Hecke pair'' and ``Hecke algebra'' has been originated from this Hecke pair which was introduced for the first time in the realm of modular forms by E. Hecke, for more historical notes see \cite{krieg}. \end{example} Besides above examples, commutative Hecke algebras appear in numerous situations, for instance see Proposition 3.5 of \cite{tzanev}. \begin{definition} A (discrete or non-discrete) Hecke pair $\gh$ is called a {\it Gelfand pair}, if the Hecke algebra $\H\gh$ is commutative. \end{definition}